• Skip to primary navigation

 • Add the tomato sauce, tomato paste, olives, spices and chopped bell peppers to the meat.
 Stir well until everything is combined.

-• Turn down the heat, cover the pot with the lid and allow it to simmer for 50-60 minutes, until the vegetables are the consistency you like.
+• Turn down the heat to low, cover the pot with the lid, and allow it to simmer for 45-60 minutes, until the vegetables are the consistency you prefer.
 Stir the sauce infrequently while simmering.
+Then serve and enjoy!

 Notes